 200 or a

-2XX response, no further notifications related to that event will be sent to your app's Event Notification Endpoint URL.
+2XX response after three attempts, then no further notifications related to that event will be sent to your app's Event Notification Endpoint URL.

-Feeling ready to enable webhooks in your app?
+Ready to use webhooks in your app?
 Start building on the Zoom App Marketplace.